-In the concordance model of cosmology, the growth of structure is seeded by primordial quantum perturbations which depend on some inflationary potential.
-To this point the model has used the slow-roll potential model, where the primordial power spectrum model is parametrized by a power law of the form: \bq P_\mr{S}^{\mr{Plaw}}(k)=A_s\left(\frac{k}{k_{0}}\right)^{n_\mr{s}-1},\eq where $A_s$ is the normalisation, $k_0$ is the pivot scale and $n_\mr{s}$ is the tilt.
+The first anticipated science output of FAST is in testing models of large-scale perturbations.
+In the concordance model of cosmology, the growth of structure is seeded by primordial quantum perturbations that depend on some inflationary potential.
+To date, the model has used the slow-roll potential model, where the primordial power spectrum model is parameterised by a power law of the form \bq P_\mr{S}^{\mr{Plaw}}(k)=A_s\left(\frac{k}{k_{0}}\right)^{n_\mr{s}-1},\eq where $A_s$ is the normalisation, $k_0$ is the pivot scale and $n_\mr{s}$ is the tilt.
 The latter is $n_s=1$ for a scale-independent spectrum.

-The most remarkable result to come out of the Planck mission so far is the $5\sigma$ tension between the data and the scale-independent primordial power spectrum model \cite{Planck-Collaboration:2013aa}.
-This strengthens and verifies the observed `low power at large scales' anomaly first observed by COBE\cite{COBE:1992} and then strengthened by the WMAP results\cite{WMAP:2003}.
+The most remarkable result to come out of the \textit{Planck} mission so far is the $5\sigma$ statistical difference between the data and the scale-independent primordial power spectrum model \citep{Planck-Collaboration:2013aa,Planck-Collaboration2015aa}.
+This strengthens and verifies the observed `low power at large scales' anomaly first observed by COBE \citep{COBE:1992,Hinshaw:1996,Bond:1998} and then further comfirmed by the WMAP results \citep{WMAP:2003}.

-Those observations leads us to conclude that the primordial power spectrum is scale-dependent.
-The recent claim by the BICEP2 team \cite{BICEP} of the detection of primordial gravitational waves has reopened the crucial question of inflation, motivating the proposition of various models.
-The Wiggly Whipped Inflation model\cite{Hazra:2014}, seems to fit joint Planck and BICEP-2 data (particularly the deviation from a smooth primordial power spectrum) better than other models.
-These fall in the general class of just enough inflation\cite{Cicoli:2014} models, which generically produce suppression of power on the largest angular scales and an oscillatory behaviour at scales around the Hubble parameter at the beginning of the slow roll inflation that covers most of the observations of CMB and large scale structure.
+These observations lead us to conclude that the primordial power spectrum is scale dependent.
+The recent claim by the BICEP2 team \citep{BICEP} of the detection of primordial gravitational waves has reopened the crucial question of inflation, motivating the proposition of various models.

+The Wiggly Whipped Inflation model \citep{Hazra:2014} seems to fit joint \textit{Planck} and BICEP-2 data (particularly the deviation from a smooth primordial power spectrum) better than other models.
+These fall in the general class of `just enough inflation' models \citep{Cicoli:2014}, which generically produce suppression of power on the largest angular scales and an oscillatory behaviour at scales around the Hubble parameter at the beginning of the slow roll inflation that covers most of the observations of CMB and large-scale structure.

-The primordial power spectrum resulting from this model leaves an imprint on large-scale structure at the present epoch.
-More importantly, it may show features at scale which can be probed by weak lensing surveys such as the future Euclid mission.
+The primordial power spectrum resulting from this model leaves an imprint on the large-scale structure at the present epoch.
+More importantly, it may show features at scales that can be probed by weak-lensing surveys such as the future Euclid mission.